aroswell/customer_relationship_app/README.md

 ##Forth Iteration##
 Rearranged filing to add views; Text is now formatted to display various colours.

-*Run Application*
+*Run Application:*
-Application is run by using the rake commands rake db:setup - to set up database and seed data rake run - to run the application
+Application is run by using the rake commands rake db:setup - to set up database and seed data;
+rake run - to run the application